-Although our D&A study involves water vapor only, we compute performance metrics both for water vapor and SST.
-We examine SST data because observed SST datasets are 130 to 150 years in length, and therefore provide a better constraint on model-based estimates of decadal variability than the short (21-year) SSM/I record.
-Information on low-frequency variability is crucial for D&A applications, since it constitutes the background noise against which we attempt to identify a slowly-evolving anthropogenic signal.
-All SST-based model quality metrics were calculated using observations from the NOAA Extended Reconstructed SST dataset (ERSST) (28).
+Although our D&A study involves water vapor only, we compute performance metrics for water vapor and SST.
+We examine SST data because observed SST datasets are 130-150 yr in length and therefore provide a better constraint on model-based estimates of decadal variability than the short (21-yr) SSM/I record.
+Information on low-frequency variability is crucial for D&A applications, because it constitutes the background noise against which we attempt to identify a slowly evolving anthropogenic signal.
+All SST-based model quality metrics were calculated using observations from the NOAA Extended Reconstructed SST (ERSST) dataset (28).

 We evaluate model performance in simulating W and SST in five different regions.
-The first is the 50°N-50°S ocean domain employed in our previous water vapor D&A work.
-The next three regions were chosen because they provide information on model errors in simulating three characteristic modes of natural climate variability: the El Niño/Southern Oscillation (ENSO), the Pacific Decadal Oscillation (PDO), and the Atlantic Multidecadal Oscillation (AMO).5 The final region comprises tropical oceans (30°N-30°S), and is of interest because of claims that modeled and observed atmospheric temperature changes differ significantly in the tropics.
+The first is the 50°N-50°S ocean domain used in our previous water vapor D&A work.
+The next three regions were chosen because they provide information on model errors in simulating three characteristic modes of natural climate variability: the El Niño/Southern Oscillation (ENSO), the Pacific Decadal Oscillation (PDO), and the Atlantic Multidecadal Oscillation (AMO).
+The final region comprises tropical oceans (30°N-30°S) and is of interest because of claims that modeled and observed atmospheric temperature changes differ significantly in the tropics.